Let computers do the work

 WHO WE ARE

 Our story begins in 2002 when our founders, two associate professors in mathematics, established a separate R&D department at an existing trading firm.
 What started out as a part-time project has turned, after many years of hard work, into a flourishing enterprise.
 We separated from the trading firm in 2008 and established our own company, Deep Blue Capital, named after the IBM computer that beat Garry Kasparov at chess in 1996.
-We are regulated by the AFM and DNB since 2014.
 The firm operates out of a single office in Amsterdam and is mid-sized.

 We strongly believe in coupling human creativity with automation.
 If something can be done by a computer than we think it should be done by a computer.
 Humans provide creativity, do research, implement automation and interpret news.
 We develop new trading algorithms using statistical methods, working in small diverse teams.
 We only hire skilled graduates with a strong quantitative background.